 Gateway is a local authority labour activation scheme that provides short-term work and training opportunities for long-term unemployed people who have been on the Live Register for over 2 years.
 The work opportunities are to benefit the local area.
-Gateway is managed by city and county councils (collectively known as local authorities) for the Department of Social Protection, which has overall responsibility for the scheme.
+Gateway is managed by city and county councils (collectively known as local authorities) for the Department of Employment Affairs and Social Protection, which has overall responsibility for the scheme.

 Type of project

 The work carried out by Gateway participants is mainly outdoor work but can be in any area of local authority activity.
-The work can be either in new projects or in projects that local authorities no longer have to resources to continue.
+The work can be either in new projects or in projects that local authorities no longer have the resources to continue.
 Types of project eligible for the scheme include:

 - Village enhancement schemes